-Premises licences are subject to the requirements set-out in the Gambling Act 2005 and regulations, as well as specific mandatory and default conditions which are detailed in regulations issued by the Secretary of State.
+Premises licences are subject to the requirements set out in the Gambling Act 2005 and regulations, as well as specific mandatory and default conditions, which are detailed in regulations issued by the Secretary of State.
 Licensing authorities are able to exclude default conditions and also attach others, where it is believed to be appropriate.

-2. Decision-making
+2. Decision Making

-The Licensing Authority is required by the Act, in making decisions about premises licences, to permit the use of premises for gambling in so far as it thinks it is:
+The Licensing Authority, in making decisions about premises licences, will follow the Fundamental principles outlines above, to permit the use of premises for gambling in so far as it thinks it is: This licensing authority is aware that in making decisions about premises licences it shall aim to permit the use of premises for gambling as set out in s.153 of the Act, in so far as it thinks it: